samryan18/itunes-to-spotify/README.md

 # iTunes to Spotify
 Have old iTunes playlists of songs you downloaded (and maybe named poorly)?
+Well, you probably don't but I did and my dad did so I made a thing.

 This package converts iTunes playlists into Spotify playlists by searching Spotify for the songs in your iTunes playlist and adding them to a Spotify playlist.
 Works for most songs even if the name and artist are not written exactly how they appear in Spotify.